-- (e) the land is the land receives an amendment to the Zoning By-law; - (f) the rezoning application shall be accompanied by a site plan depicting all buildings, structures (both existing and proposed), works and facilities (including the sewage system), landscaping and buffering proposed for the subject lands, adjacent land uses, location of campsites and beaches as well as all natural features, including all watercourses, slopes, etc.; - (g) the relevant policies of Section 3 General Land Use of this Plan are adhered to; - (h) Development shall not affect fish and wildlife habitat through dredging or filling activities, the removal of vegetation, or the construction and use of facilities; and - (i) Development shall not affect fisheries habitat through changes in water quality. - 5.
+- (e) the lands be rezoned; - (f) the rezoning application shall be accompanied by a site plan depicting all buildings, structures (both existing and proposed), works and facilities (including the sewage system), landscaping and buffering proposed for the subject lands, adjacent land uses, location of campsites and beaches as well as all natural features, including all watercourses, slopes, etc.; - (g) the relevant policies of the General Land Use Policies Section of this Plan are adhered to: - (h) Development shall not affect fish and wildlife habitat through dredging or filling activities, the removal of vegetation, or the construction and use of facilities; and, - (i) Development shall not affect fisheries habitat through changes in water quality. - 5.
 Commercial and industrial uses are permitted in the Rural designation.
 The following policies shall apply when considering the suitability of a site for commercial or employment uses: - (a) New commercial and industrial uses or expansions of existing uses into a non-commercial zone shall occur by Zoning By-law amendment.
-In reviewing an amendment to the Zoning By-law, Council shall consider proximity to residential development, land use compatibility and alternative locations for the proposed use, such as the Town's industrial park: - (b) Commercial and industrial uses in the Rural designation are designated as Site Plan Control as described in Section 21.8 of this plan; - (c) Commercial and industrial uses shall be governed by the relevant General Land Use Policies in Section 3 of this Plan; and - (d) Institutional uses are designated as Site Plan Control Areas and shall be governed by the relevant General Policies for Development of this Plan. - 6.
+In reviewing an amendment to the Zoning By-law, Council shall consider proximity to residential development, land use compatibility and alternative locations for the proposed use, such as the Town's industrial park; - (b) Commercial and industrial uses in the Rural designation are designated as Site Plan Control as described in the Site Plan Control Section of this Plan; - (c) Commercial and industrial uses shall be governed by Section 3.3 of this Plan; and, - (d) Industrial uses are designated as Site Plan Control Areas and shall be governed by the relevant General Policies for Development of this Plan. - 6.
 All new farm and non-farm development, including consents and on-farm diversified uses, shall comply with the applicable Minimum Distance Separation (MDS) Formula I or II. - 7.
 Recreational, tourism and other economic opportunities should be promoted. - 8.
 Consents for uses permitted in the Rural designation shall be governed by the consent process described in Land Division Policies Section of this Plan.
 Consents may be granted for agricultural purposes provided the proposed operation is a viable agricultural operation either by itself or in conjunction with other lands owned and the use will conform to the Minimum Distance Separation. - 9.
 Existing residential development on existing private roadways shall be recognized in the implementing Zoning By-law.
 New residential development, permanent or seasonal, on private roads shall be prohibited except on existing lots of record, subject to the following policies: - (a) the private road was in existence at the time of the adoption of this Official Plan, and is adequately maintained;

-- (b) no extension is required to the existing private road; and - (c) the lot owner shall be responsible for maintaining the private road, or the appropriate part thereof in conjunction with other lot owners using the private road.

-Reference should be made to the applicable General Policies found in Section 3 of this Plan.
+- (b) no extension is required to the existing private road; and, - (c) the lot owner shall be responsible for maintaining the private road, or the appropriate part thereof in conjunction with other lot owners using the private road. - 10.
+Reference should be made to the applicable General Land Use policies of this Plan, including the Waste Disposal Sites Section.